 University of Maryland College of Education Pre-tenure Scholarship Award 2016

-Adhikari, S. & Sweet, T. (in press).
+Adhikari, S., Sweet, T. & Junker, B. (2021).
 Analysis of longitudinal advice-seeking network following implementation of high stake testing.
-Journal of the Royal Statistical Society.
+Journal of the Royal Statistical Society A: Statistics in Society, 184 1475-1500.

 Maryland Longitudinal Data Systems Center: Research Branch.
 Maryland State Department of Education.
 Associate Director of Research.
 July 2019 - June 2020. $104,272.